Eyevinn/hls-monitor/README.md

 # HLS Monitor

-Service to monitor one or more HLS-streams for manifest errors and inconsistencies.
+Service to monitor one or more HLS streams for manifest errors and inconsistencies.
 These are:

 - Media sequence counter issues.
 - Discontinuity sequence counter issues.
 - Detect stale manifests.
 The default is at least 6000ms but can be configured via the env `HLS_MONITOR_INTERVAL` or set when creating a new HLSMonitor.
-- Playlist is updating correctly.
+The playlist is updating correctly.

 <div align="center">
 <br />